-- e. a run-through of basic court procedure; - f. the facilities available in the court which may include the waiting room, toilet, separate passage for entry and exit, and testimonial aids; - g. discussion of any particular fears or concerns, including concerns regarding safety in relation to the accused, with the support person, prosecutors and the judge to dispel the fear, trauma and anxiety in connection with the upcoming deposition at court;22 - h. demonstration of any special measures applied for and/or granted, for example practising on the live link and explaining who will be able to see them in the courtroom, and showing the use of screens (where it is practical and convenient to do so).23
+- d.
+The location of the witness box - e.
+A run-through of basic court procedure - f.
+The facilities available in the court which may include the waiting room, toilet separate passage for entry and exit, and testimonial aids; - g.
+Discussion of any particular fears or concerns, including concerns regarding safety in relation to the accused, with the support person, prosecutors to dispel the fear, trauma and anxiety in connection with the upcoming deposition at court; - h.
+Demonstration of any special measures applied for and/or granted, for example practising on the live link and explaining who will be able to see them in the courtroom, and showing the use of screens (where it is practical and convenient to do so).

-11. Meeting the judge -
+11. Meeting the judge-

-The Judge may meet a vulnerable witness suo motu on reasons to be recorded or on an application of either party in the presence of the prosecution and defence lawyer, or in their absence before the witness gives their evidence, for explaining the court process in order to help them to understand the procedure and give their testimony, free of fears and concerns.
+The Judge may meet a vulnerable witness suo motu on reasons to be recorded or on an application of either party in the presence of the prosecution and defence lawyer before the witness gives their evidence, for explaining the court process in order to help them to understand the procedure and give their testimony, free of fears and concerns.